webOSArchive/webos-docs/docs/proxysetup.md

 ### Prerequisites

 This section assumes you've completed the previous steps to [get online](online.md), and [update the root certs](online.md#updating-certificates).

+Make sure the time on your device is at least close to accurate.
+Certificates are based on dates, so if your internal clock is wrong, you will get errors!

 ### Easy Install